Sustainability

 Diversity, Equity and Inclusion

-• Support inclusive hiring with most of the persons with disabilities (PWDs) working in our hospitality properties.
+• Support inclusive hiring with most of the PWDs working in our hospitality properties

-• Integrate accessibility into our operations and have wheelchair-friendly as well as elderly-friendly rooms across our hospitality properties.
+• Integrate accessibility into our operations and have wheelchair-friendly and elderly-friendly rooms across our hospitality properties

-We are committed to nurturing a diverse workforce and building an inclusive culture, so as to provide equal opportunities to all current and prospective employees.
+Nurture a diverse workforce and build an inclusive culture, so as to provide equal opportunities to all current and prospective employees

-• Females made up 54% of our workforce
+• Females made up 46% of our Singapore workforce

-• Females made up 48% of senior management positions
+• Females made up 53% of Senior management positions in Singapore

 Goal 6: Clean Water and Sanitation